iwyg/filemanager/README.md

 ![Filebrowser View](http://dev.thomas-appel.com/symphony/assets/sym_fm_1_filesearch.png)

-Search while you type.
-You can add searchresults directly to you selection by clicking on the a result node.
+Results are shown while you are typing.
+You can add searchresults directly to your selection by clicking on the a result node.

 ### Meta View